Welcome to today's edition of the Rush 24-7 podcast.

 Assassinating a president is an ideological thing.

-Liberals are before it, conservatives will be against it.
+Liberals will be for it.

 All right, so here's her question.

-Uh, what do you think about Russia's comments here?
+What do you think about Russia's comments here?

 Rush, of course, being a political conservative, has a different point of view on this.